TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 = Add to Wishlist button =
 You can adjust Add to wishlist button settings to make it work best for your website.
 Make it a link or a button, choose from predefined icons or upload your own.
-Select predefined button position or place it wherever you want using the shortcode.
+Select a predefined button position or place it wherever you want using the shortcode.

 = Customizable Wishlist table =
-You can show/hide any column in wishlist table on the wishlist page.
+You can show/hide any column in the wishlist table on the wishlist page.
 So it is for you to decide what information to show and whatnot.
 Make your wishlist page informative or simple.

 = Make it fit your website perfectly =
-TI WooCommerce Wishlist comes with over 60 appearance options such as colours, font size, borders, etc. Not enough?
+TI WooCommerce Wishlist comes with over 60 appearance options such as colors, font size, borders, etc. Not enough?
 You can add your custom CSS styles directly in the admin panel.

 = Translation Ready =
-You can easily translate TI WooCommerce Wishlist to any language.
+You can easily translate TI WooCommerce Wishlist into any language.
 Simply choose the most convenient way for you: using poEdit tool, [Loco Translate](https://wordpress.org/plugins/loco-translate/), [WP Multilang](https://wordpress.org/plugins/wp-multilang/) or [WPML](https://wpml.org/?aid=9393&affiliate_key=9xzbMQnIyxHE).

-= Responsive & Retina Ready =
+= Responsive =
-We know how important responsive website for the online store in nowadays.
+We know how important responsive websites are for online stores nowadays.
-That is why we made sure that Wishlist looks and works perfectly on any devices and the layouts are user-friendly.
+That is why we made sure that Wishlist looks and works perfectly on any device and that the layouts are user-friendly.
 Simply check screenshots or preview.

 = GDPR Ready =
 The TI WooCommerce Wishlist does not collect any personal data from website visitors which makes it GDPR compliant.